-Minnesota finished 46th in a new study by the Tax Foundation ranking which states have the most business-friendly income tax structures.
+Minnesota finished 45th in a new study by the Tax Foundation showing which states are best at structuring their tax systems

 P.J.
 Fleck, head football coach at the University of Minnesota, earned $3.6 million in 2018, making Fleck the highest-paid public employee in Minnesota last year, according to a ranking by the website GOBankingRates.

 Legislative appropriations for Minnesota arts agencies are projected to reach $40.7 million for fiscal year 2020, which equates to $7.26 per capita in the state, according to a report from the National Assembly of State Arts Agencies (NASAA).

 Borrowers in Minnesota who sought forgiveness of their student loans in the second quarter of 2019 numbered 4,466, according to a new state-by-state analysis by the U.S. Department of Education.

 Federal agency research dollars going to Minnesota totaled $718.7 million in fiscal year 2018, according to a new analysis by the Research!America alliance.

 The Corporation for Public Broadcasting allocated $12,960,176 in fiscal-year 2018 to support public television and radio in Minnesota, the ninth highest amount among the 50 states and the District of Columbia, CPB reported.